TheKevJames/experiments/tensorflow-perf/README.rst

 Tensorflow Optimization
 =======================

+    Note: this experiment has been cleaned up and `posted on my blog <https://thekev.in/blog/2019-06-08-tensorflow-model-optimization/>`_.

 This represents an experiment in eking out the absolute most performance from a Tensorflow model as I possibly can get without modifying the model itself or running on more than a single CPU.